Holic75/Baldurs-gate-dnd-3.5/README.md

 - Seeking sword now gives only +1 APR (instead of 2) and is now 3rd levle War Domain Spell
 - Cure Medium Wounds now heals 20 HP
 - Call Lightning can be now cast indoors and deals 1d6 points of electrical damage per caster level up to 10d6
-- Cloak of fear radius was increased to 5 ft
+- Cloak of fear radius was increased to 5 ft, also enemies must save with -4 penalty
 - Holy Power now sets caster's THAC0 to that of a fighter of the same level, gives +1/2 APR and +2 bonus to strength
 - Cause Critical Wounds is now a close range spell dealing 26 points of damage
 - Cure Critical wounds now heal 26 HP